 Much love – Georgie x x

-- 2 cups of cold heavy whipping cream
+- 2 cups heavy whipping cream make sure its cold

-- ½ cup of caramel + 1 teaspoon for garnish
+- 1/2 cup caramel will need an extra 1 tsp for garnish

 note 2 - if you don't have vanilla bean sea salt, regular sea salt is fine.
 I used a rather flaky sea salt, so it may need grinding up with your fingers if it is too coarse.
 Otherwise, standard sea salt from a grinder will work fine.